 Before you start using lookyloo, you should be familiar with a few concepts, otherwise it won’t make much sense.

 This is the entry point when you want to investigate a website.
+You must give a URL, or submit a document, but all the other fields are optional.

 The only required field is the URL, which is the URL you want to capture.
 It might be the index page of the domain to capture: